Semafind/semadb/README.md

 - **Vector search**: leverage the power of vector search to find similar items and build AI applications.
 SemaDB uses the graph-based [Vamana algorithm](https://proceedings.neurips.cc/paper_files/paper/2019/file/09853c7fb1d3f8ee67a61b6bf4a7f8e6-Paper.pdf) to perform efficient approximate nearest neighbour search.
 - **Keyword / text search**: search for documents based on keywords or phrases, categories, tags etc.
+- **Geo indices**: search for documents based on their location either via latitude and longitude or [geo hashes](https://en.wikipedia.org/wiki/Geohash).
 - **Multi-vector search**: search across multiple vectors at the same time for a single document each with own index.
-- **Quantized vector search**: use binary or product quantization to reduce memory usage.
+- **Quantized vector search**: use quantizers to change internal vector representations to reduce memory usage.
 - **Hybrid search**: combine vector and keyword search to find the most relevant documents in a single search request.
 Use weights to adjust the importance of each search type.
 - **Filter search**: filter search results based on other queries or metadata.
 - **Hybrid, filter, multi-vector, multi-index search**: combine all the above search types in a single query.
-For example, "find me restaurants within 5km of my location (geo index) that are open now (inverted index), have a rating of 4 or more (integer index), and serve a dish similar to this image (vector search) and have a similar description to this text (vector search)".
+For example, "find me the nearest restaurants (geo index) that are open now (inverted index), have a rating of 4 or more (integer index), and serve a dish similar to this image (vector search) and have a similar description to this text (vector search)".
 - **Simple REST API**: fully JSON based, restful API for interacting with the database.
 No need to learn a new query language, install custom clients or libraries.
 - **Real-time**: changes are visible immediately and search results are returned in milliseconds, even for large datasets.
 - **Single binary**: the entire database is contained in a single binary.
 No need to install additional dependencies or services.
 - **Multiple deployment modes**: standalone, container, or cloud.
 SemaDB can be deployed in a variety of ways to suit your needs.
+- **Prometheus metrics**: monitor the health of SemaDB with metrics such as number of searched points, latency of search, number of requests etc.
 - **Cluster mode**: where the data is distributed to multiple servers and search is offloaded to all participating machines.
 - **Automatic-sharding**: data is automatically sharded across multiple servers based on a hashing algorithm.